ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Normally API interaction is best tested with function tests defined in Ansible's integration testing section which run against the actual API.
-There are several cases where the unit tests are likely to work better:
+There are several cases where the unit tests are likely to work better.

 Defining a module against an API specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~